 Chiang Mai’s stunning Silver Temple is officially known as Wat Sri Suphan.
 Located just south of the Old City, the temple complex is centuries old.
 But what makes Wat Sri Suphan so special is one structure in particular – its ubosot, which was completely covered in silver in 2008.

-While the temple dates back to around the year 1500, it was largely destroyed during the war of independence from Burma at the turn of the 19th century.
+While the temple dates back to around the year 1500, it was mostly destroyed during the war of independence from Burma at the turn of the 19th century.
 Though Lanna successfully liberated itself from Burmese rule, Chiang Mai was deserted for a couple of decades following the fighting.
-The local ruler Chao Kawila was then tasked with revitalizing the city.
+Local ruler Chao Kawila was then tasked with revitalizing the city.
 And he decided to make the area just south of the Old City a new hub for silversmiths.

 But Chiang Mai had no silversmith community of its own at the time.
 Chao Kawila had to resettle craftsmen from the Shan states of Burma (which, at some points in history, were under Lanna control).
 And the area, known as Baan Wua Lai, has been the home to Chiang Mai’s silversmith community ever since.